knickodem/kfa/README.md

 ```

 ## Under Development and Consideration

-  - **Item Stability Index** - Akin to using Rubin’s rules to pool
-    parameter estimates over multiple imputations, future versions will
-    summarize the stability of the loading for each item across folds
-    for a given factor structure.

-  - **Overfitting Index** - In order to understand the replicability of
-    a factor structure across folds, we are considering approaches to
-    measure and summarize the degree to which a model is overfitting the
-    data within a fold.

   - **Clustered Data** - The package does not currently account for
     clustered data.
 Future versions will utilize the cluster argument